The Shady Side Of Tucker Carlson

 Perhaps the craziest aspect of the whole incident is that when Tucker was reached for comment regarding his brother's screw-up, his only reply was, "I just talked to my brother about his response, and he assures me he meant it in the nicest way."

-Why does Tucker Carlson get to decide which political scandals are 'nobody's business?'
+Why does Tucker Carlson get to decide which political scandals are 'nobody's business'?

 According to New York Magazine, Carlson responded to the public vilification of Vitter — who was exposed in the "D.C.
 Madam" scandal in 2007 — by saying "that's none of our business."
-Fast forward six years: The Daily Caller, led by Carlson, engaged in a four-month long campaign to nail down accusations against Menendez regarding prostitutes he'd allegedly slept with in the Dominican Republic.
-According to Slate, the whole thing turned out to be a thinly-veiled smear campaign by Cuban intelligence that other news agencies had dismissed due to poor sourcing.
-So, the question is: Why was David Vitter's prostitution scandal — which was actually real — nobody's business, while the obviously fake one about Menendez was?
+Fast forward six years: The Daily Caller, led by Carlson, engaged in a four-month long campaign to nail down accusations against Menendez regarding sex workers he'd allegedly slept with in the Dominican Republic.
+According to Slate, the whole thing turned out to be a thinly veiled smear campaign by Cuban intelligence that other news agencies had dismissed due to poor sourcing.

 Don't 'bother' Tucker Carlson in the bathroom

 Though he's been a lukewarm supporter of gay marriage, Tucker Carlson also has a long history of troubling remarks surrounding LGBTQ+ issues.
-In an interview with Elle (via Wonkette), Carlson espoused his fondness for "female bi-sexuality," which he defines as "this apparent increased willingness of girls to bring along a friend."
+In an interview with Elle (via Wonkette), Carlson espoused his fondness for "female bisexuality," which he defined as "this apparent increased willingness of girls to bring along a friend."
 He also added, "That's a pretty good thing."
+Wow.
+Then there was the time he wrote a piece for the American Spectator (via Media Matters) in which he "predicted that the Episcopal Church's increasing embrace of gays and lesbians would soon cause 'the whole enterprise [to come] tumbling down.'"

 Proud to pose with the Proud Boys